eebbesen/mpls-food/README.md

 Minneapolis flag image from https://upload.wikimedia.org/wikipedia/commons/9/9d/Flag_of_Minneapolis.svg

 ## Required
+* A relational database
-* A relational database.
-Out of the box this will work with a local PostgreSQL instance
+  * Out of the box this will work with a local PostgreSQL instance (default) and h2 (when starting with `h2` profile)
 * [chromedriver](https://chromedriver.chromium.org/downloads) on your path that matches your current Chrome version
   * this is only needed if you are running end-to-end tests